Community Childcare Co-op Shift Planner

 Tables illuminate trade-offs

-Beyond the automated table, two manually curated tables below explore how adjustments affect the co-op.
+Beyond the automated scenario table, the two reference tables below explore how adjustments affect the co-op.
 The first compares different shift lengths, showing how shorter windows increase the number of shifts but reduce fatigue.
 The second examines dues strategies, balancing affordability with the need to build a reserve fund.
-These tables serve as conversation starters for parent meetings.
-Like the community tool library utilization planner, the goal is to equip volunteers with data rather than guesswork.
+These tables are meant as conversation starters for parent meetings.

 Shift length comparison at 40 weekly care hours